enso-org/enso-archive/doc/syntax/specification/syntax.md

 - `=`: This reserved name is the assignment operator, and assigns the value of its right operand to the name on its left.
 Under the hood this desugars to the relevant implementation of monadic bind.
-- `.`: This is the standard function composition operator.
+- `.`: This is the forward function chaining operator.
 - `case ... of`: This reserved name is the case expression that is fundamental to the operation of control flow in the language.
 - `this`:  This reserved name is the one used to refer to the enclosing type in